bkleinen/bkleinen.github.io/classes/ws2019/m6-project/index.md

 ## IN_VISIBLE - Contextual and System Design for a Community Prototype (M6/M11)

-Barne Kleinen, Dr. Kamalanetra AJ C Hung, René_ Hornstein
+Barne Kleinen, Dr. Kamalanetra AJ C Hung, René_ Rain Hornstein

 ### Project IN_VISIBLE